 - It should be a happy place for your bird with lots to do.
 It should be set up in a way that encourages activity.
 And even though this doesn’t get discussed often, it should offer security to your bird.
 Remember, cages are not just meant to keep a bird inside.
 From your bird’s point of view, they also keep the outside away.

-Please visit our cages page for more information and additional reading on cage selection.
+Please visit our cages website for more information and additional reading on cage selection.

 Bacterial and yeast infections in companion birds are commonly treated in vet’s offices worldwide.
 There are many reasons a bird might find themselves overwhelmed and battling bacteria or yeast.
 Some causes will be beyond your control.
 One area you DO control is how clean you keep your cages, dishes, perches and toys.